rpnx-net/rpnx-core/README.md

 * MinGW-w64
 * ICC

 Unsupported compilers and OS will be supported when possible, so long as they support recent C++ versions.
+If you want to use one file an issue and I will take a look at it.